 HERE, IN THE COMPOST HEAP, is life and death and life again—proof positive of “from dust to dust.”
 But too many gardeners waste the raw material of future soil amendments by getting hung up on silly details, like what shape of pile or kind of bin to use, what can and can’t go in the pile, or how much work they fear composting will be.
 It doesn’t have to be much work at all; even without turning and other human intervention, the leaves on the forest floor break themselves down in time, don’t they?
 So will your pile, if it’s made sensibly.

 What method of composting you use should be determined by the volume of material created in the yard (and to a lesser degree, in the kitchen, where vegetable scraps, egg shells and coffee and tea grounds can be collected for the heap, too).
+My friend and fellow garden author Lee Reich has lots of material to recycle, and believes in using bins–so he has a whole highly productive row of them, like this, in his yard.

-The latest rage is all about lobster-trap-wire bins, meaning really durable even under the ocean day in and out.
+One recent rage is all about lobster-trap-wire bins, meaning really durable even under the ocean day in and out.
 But my main heap is about 40 feet long and 5 or 6 feet wide, a long, open pile that in composting jargon is called a windrow.
 In the peak of fall cleanup and leaf raking, it gets to be about 5 feet tall, too, but as the material begins to settle, and eventually to break down, it’s usually more like 3 to 4 feet high.

 Green plus brown equals black gold (well, plus some sticks and stones you will have to screen out, above).
 Layer the two basic categories of ingredients: green ones (nitrogen-rich materials such as grass clippings and leafy green plants) and brown ones (carbon-rich materials like dry, brown leaves or twiggy bits and pieces).
 Too much of either one will impede decomposition.